PoisotLab/paco/README.md

 ## How to use

 Have a look at the manual, `?PACo` has a full example.
+Note that the paco_links function returns the bias-corrected jackknife estimates of each interaction's residual rather than the mean and confidence intervals of jackknife runs.

 [doi]: http://dx.doi.org/10.1371/journal.pone.0061048